Post-LASIK Eye Care: Protecting Your Vision and Comfort

 For the first week after surgery, follow this schedule:

-- Antibiotic drops: Apply 4 times daily
+• Antibiotic drops: 4 times daily

-- Keep extra artificial tear vials nearby for quick use
+• Keep extra artificial tear vials handy

-Proper Eye Drop Application Techniques
+Proper Eye Drop Techniques

 Step-by-step application guide